awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/cli_setup.md

 ---
-title: "CLI Setup"
-chapter: true
+title: "Setup AWS CLI and other tools"
 weight: 15
----

-Setup AWS CLI and other tools
 ---

 Make sure the latest version of the AWS CLI is installed by running: